netboxlabs/netbox-learning/netbox-event-driven-architectures/agents/webhook_handler/README.md

-# NetBox Event-Driven Architectures Webinar 🚀

-## Webhook Handler Agent
+# Webhook Handler Agent 🪝

 By default the Webhook Handler Agent accepts HTTP POST requests on `http://0.0.0.0:5000/webhook` and expects to find the payload in the format: